Type 1 Diabetes

 3. Random Blood Glucose Test: Elevated glucose levels at any time.

-4. Autoantibody Tests: Presence of specific autoantibodies associated with type 1 diabetes.
+4. Autoantibody Tests: Presence of specific autoantibodies associated with this type of diabetes.

 Treatment